matt793/ARPer/README.md

 ## Instructions

 First run the install.sh script of software dependences, and then change connection point/driver name to make script run.

+You also might need to turn all .py and .sh files into a exicutable by typing `chmod 755 <file name>`.

 You will then need to input your WiFi card into the prompt.

 Find connection point by typing:

 `iwconfig` for WiFi card/driver.

+You may need to change WiFi card name from wlan0 to the name of your device by changing the code python code.
+Go to ARPposion.py and change line 18.
+Delete wlan0 to the name of your device.

 ----